luizbills/better-wordpress-admin-api/docs/getting-started.md

 ```

 Notes:
- - There are several types of fields that you can create, check here in the [field type documentation](field-types.md).
+ - There are several types of fields that you can create, check the [field type documentation](field-types.md).
- - You can write markdown in `desc` argument and *allowed HTML tags for post content*.
+ - You can write [markdown](https://guides.github.com/features/mastering-markdown/) in `desc` argument and *allowed HTML tags for post content*.

 #### Getting field value